chschmitz/vcore-profiles/README.md

 # V-Core Profiles

-Slicer profiles for the V-Core 3D printer
+Slicer profiles for the V-Core 3D printer.
+As always, YMMV.